-The Tate Britain Gallery houses the largest collection of British art worldwide.
-Opened in 1897, it was the first of the Tate network in the United Kingdom that currently includes the Tate Modern, Tate Liverpool and Tate St Ives.
+The Tate Britain Gallery houses the world's largest collection of British art.
+Opened in 1897, it was the first of the Tate network that currently includes the Tate Modern, Tate Liverpool and Tate St Ives.

-Tate Britain’s extensive collection covers over 500 years of creativity, including artwork of major British artists from 1500 until the present day.
+Tate Britain’s extensive collection covers over 500 years of creativity, including artworks from major British artists from 1500 until the present day.

 The main British art collection is displayed in chronological order, including galleries dedicated to one only artist and other halls exhibiting art in a more historical context.